Dr. Shirley's Web Courses

 - AD 1198

-- Richard the Lion Heart sells Cyprus to Frankish Crusaders who had been ousted from Jerusalem by the Arabs
+- Richard the Lion Heart sold Cyprus to Frankish Crusaders who had been ousted from Jerusalem by the Arabs

 - AD 1203

-- Army of Fourth Crusade arrive in Constantinople and become embroiled in power struggles of rival "Emperors".
+- Army of Fourth Crusade arrived in Constantinople and became embroiled in power struggles of rival "Emperors".
 Crusaders who got to Venice, but did not have the money for their passage to Egypt, agreed to help the Venetians take the Christian city of Zara from the Hungarians

 - AD 1204